 Confused about how to pay tolls when renting a car?
-Car rental companies charge through the nose for electronic toll billing programs such as EZPass or FasTrak, which is why it made our list of ways car rental companies rip you off.
-Between the tolls themselves and surcharges from the rental companies, opting for a toll transponder is never a moneywise deal.
-Some of the per-day surcharges may shock you:
+Car rental companies charge through the nose for electronic toll billing programs such as E-ZPass or FasTrak, which is why it made our list of ways car rental companies rip you off.
+Moreover, you have to worry about more than just the tolls themselves, as surcharges from the rental company can add up fast.

 Rental Car Charges for Toll Transponders